toomuchio/modding_docs/mibox_mdz-19-aa_to_global.md

 * 19-AA Factory Image: https://www.androidfilehost.com/?fid=529152257862691887
 * 16-AB Base Image: https://androidfilehost.com/?fid=961840155545569444
 * -Whatever- the latest 16-AB flashable at the time of writing this https://xiaomi.eu/community/threads/xiaomi-mdz-16-ab-nougat-beta-download-source-build-1560-12-2017.42621
-* Male to Male USB cord OR use 'WiFi ADB - Debug Over Air' (Far more risky if connection drops, but it does work)
+* Male to Male USB cord OR use 'WiFi ADB - Debug Over Air' (Riskier, but it does work)

 ## Restore to factory image with adb and root
 * Extract the 19-AA image to a USB formatted with the default allocation FAT32, must be under 32GB in size
 * Plug the USB
-* Power the device off by removing the powercord
+* Power the device off by removing the power-cord
 * While plugging the cord in press and hold the back and menu button until you see the flashing begin

 ## Applying 16-AB base image